zaproxy/zaproxy-website/site/content/blog/2021-12-10-zap-and-log4shell/index.md

 The ZAP core has been [patched](https://github.com/zaproxy/zaproxy/pull/6965) and we can confirm that it is not vulnerable to this vulnerability.

-The Live and Weekly docker releases are currently being regenerated: https://github.com/zaproxy/zaproxy/actions
+The Live and Weekly docker releases have also now been updated.

 We are in the process of generating and releasing ZAP 2.11.1.